7de Laan

-7de Laan was a South African Afrikaans soap opera created by Danie Odendaal and produced by Danie Odendaal Productions.
+7de Laan is a South African Afrikaans soap opera created by Danie Odendaal and produced by Danie Odendaal Productions.
 The series focussed on the lives of residents in and around the community of 7de Laan (7th Avenue), in the suburb of Hillside.
 The programme's dialogue was primarily in Afrikaans and was subtitled in English with some English and Zulu dialogue in between.

 History

 Producer Danie Odendaal originally conceived of the series when he was a resident of the Melville section of Johannesburg.
 At the time, Odendaal would watch the people of his community over breakfast and a cup of coffee at his favourite coffee shop.
 He would make up fictitious characters based on what he saw.

 The working title for the show was Die Koffiekan (The Coffee Pot).
 Later, it was renamed Hoe Meer Dae...
 (The More Days), but the name was considered too similar to the American soap opera, Days of Our Lives.
 Eventually, the title 7de Laan was chosen because it reflects a place where people live and work and because it is a common street name in South Africa.